 The discovery of huge untapped depositories of natural gas in the Marcellus Shale region was heralded as a financial boon to Pennsylvania.
 However, Republican legislators under the leadership of Gov. Tom Corbett took this economic opportunity and turned it into a huge giveaway to the gas drillers, once again leaving all of us holding the bag.

-Beyond increasing funding for primary and secondary public education, we need to invest in educational alternatives after high school.
-College costs are out of control.
-The student debt crisis is out of control.
-And this leads to student loan debt becoming increasingly burdensome to young adults who are trying to make it on their own.
-It is also often taxing on their parents who co-sign these loans.
-Our children should not have to borrow the cost of a first home to pay for a college education, and there should be more options available to future generations than a traditional college degree.
+Increasing funding for primary and secondary public education is crucial, but we also need to invest in educational alternatives after high school.
+College costs are out of control, and the result is a student debt crisis that is burdening young adults who are trying to make it on their own.
+Our children should not have to borrow the cost of a first home to pay for a college education and they should not have to put pressure on their parents who often co-sign on these loans.
+Future generations should have more options available to them than a traditional college degree.

-I will work to create greater educational opportunities for young people looking to enter the workforce, and for adults looking to find re-enter the workforce and find their next career.
-Vocational programs, Apprenticeship programs and enhanced funding and programming for our community colleges are all avenues that we must explore in order to maximize the educational and career opportunities available to all Pennsylvanians.
+I will work to create greater educational opportunities for young people entering the workforce for the first time, and for adults looking to re-enter the workforce and find their next career.
+Vocational programs, apprenticeship programs, and enhanced funding and programming for our community colleges are all avenues that we must explore in order to maximize the educational and career opportunities available to all Pennsylvanians.